 Parent Governor Vacancy - NO VACANCIES AT PRESENT

 I am writing to inform you that there are two vacancies on our school’s Governing Body for a parent governors.
 We are seeking nominations for parents interested in taking up this role.
 Parent governors are elected by the parents or carers of children attending the school.
 All parents or carers of children attending the school are entitled to propose or second candidates and vote.

 Nomination papers for this purpose and relevant notes can be downloaded by clicking on the links below.
 If you would like a paper copy of these documents, then please contact school reception.
 New governors will be the subject of a vetting procedure before confirmation of their appointment.

 If a ballot is necessary, it will be by “postal” ballot and your child will be asked to deliver and return your voting (ballot) paper.
 One ballot paper per parent or carer is allowed, irrespective of how many of your children attend the school.
-Ballot papers must be returned in sealed envelopes to the school no later than 12 noon on Monday 9th December 2019, which will be the 'date of the election' if necessary.
+Ballot papers must be returned in sealed envelopes to the school no later than N/A which will be the 'date of the election' if necessary.

 Being a governor can be very enjoyable and worthwhile.
 More information is given in the notes on the website, and you are advised to read them carefully before taking part in the election.